Services for NGOs

 Meetings.
 The Board shall meet as often as required, but at least [twice] per year.

 Process.
-Board members may validly participate in a meeting of the Board by video or telephone conference or any other form of communications equipment.
+Board members may validly participate in a meeting of the Board in person, by video or telephone conference or any other means decided by the Board.
+In-person meetings can take place in Switzerland or abroad.

 Convocation.
 The Chair of the Board shall convene Board meetings at least [fifteen] days in advance.
 The Chair may convene the Board with [three] days’ advance notice, where justified by urgent circumstances.